 All Singapore Citizens aged 18 and above in 2020 will receive the vouchers.

 Adults can also buy up to six child/youth subsidised tickets for family members under 18.

 2) When can I use the vouchers?

-So no need to panic if your dream hotel is fully booked in 2020!
+So no need to panic if your dream hotel is fully booked!
 On Klook, look out for the red banner over each activity to confirm the eligibility of the SingapoRediscover Vouchers.

 3) Can I use the vouchers for dining experiences?

 Yes and no. While the vouchers are not eligible for F&B, some of the STB-approved packages include dining credits.

 4) Can I redeem the vouchers on behalf of others?

 No, as the SingapoRediscovers Vouchers may only be redeemed via SingPass and are meant for personal use.

 However, you can help others sign up for SingPass, and assist them through the online redemption process.